Anti-football: History and usage

 The term "anti-football" has been used in English since at least 2001, when Gary Armstrong and Richard Giulianotti used it in their book Fear and Loathing in World Football to describe the tactics of Argentine club Estudiantes de La Plata during the 1968 Copa Intercontinental.
 They cited a 1968 editorial in the Argentine sports magazine El Gráfico that had used the phrase.

-In November 2004, Frank Rijkaard referred to Celtic's style of play as "anti-football" following Barcelona's UEFA Champions League match against the club.
-Two years later, Arsenal's Cesc Fàbregas used the phrase to describe the style of play in the English Premier League after a frustrating 1-0 defeat to West Ham United.
-In 2007, Fàbregas had a heated exchange with Blackburn Rovers manager Mark Hughes, who defended his team's style of play.
+Arsenal's Cesc Fàbregas used the phrase to describe the style of play in the English Premier League after a frustrating 1–0 defeat to West Ham United.
+In 2007, Fàbregas had a heated exchange with fellow ex-Barcelona player, Blackburn Rovers manager Mark Hughes, who defended his team's style of play.

-During their run to the 2008 UEFA Cup Final, Rangers manager Walter Smith deployed an ultra-defensive strategy dubbed "Watenaccio".
-The tactics drew criticism from opposition players, including Barcelona's Lionel Messi, who described them as "anti-football" after failing to score against Rangers in a 0-0 draw.
+During their run to the 2008 UEFA Cup Final, Rangers manager Walter Smith deployed an ultra-defensive strategy dubbed "Watenaccio" (a reference to the defensive system Catenaccio, which was popularised in the 1960s in Italian football).
+The tactics drew criticism from opposition players, including Barcelona's Lionel Messi, who described them as "anti-football" after failing to score against Rangers in a 0–0 draw.

-In 2010, Johan Cruyff applied the term "anti-football" to the style of play used by the Netherlands in the FIFA World Cup Final against Spain.
+In 2010, Johan Cruyff applied the term "anti-football" to the style of play used by the Netherlands in the FIFA World Cup final against Spain.
 He criticized the Dutch team for renouncing their commitment to attacking and entertaining football and for playing "dirty".
 Other commentators had already described the Dutch style of play during the tournament as "anti-football".

 Vietnam manager Henrique Calisto used the phrase "anti-football" after his team's defeat to the Philippines at the 2010 AFF Suzuki Cup group stage in Vietnam.

 After Belgium's defeat to France in the semi-finals of the 2018 FIFA World Cup, Belgium goalkeeper Thibaut Courtois accused the French team of playing "anti-football" for their defensive tactics despite having significantly more shots on goal and less possession than Belgium.
+He later apologized for the comments.